slideglide/MainLevelsEditor/about.md

 # Main Levels Editor

-currently this mod getting rewrite and port to 2206
+##### This mod is getting a rewrite for 2.206

-u can edit main levels setup (stars, song, name, difficulty) and other stuff
+A simple mod that lets you edit the main levels of Geometry Dash.
+With this mod, you can edit the amount of stars, the song, the name, the difficulty and the amount of required coins of a main level.

-- ui
+# Features
-- editor
+- UI for editing main levels very simple
-- basic work this mod should do ya
+- Editing main levels in the level editor

-and <cr>"Load Failed!"</c> <cl>bypass</c> here
+- Level list customization (toggle The Tower, Coming soon, etc.)

-<cg>summary u can add ur own level in level select layer</c>
+- <cr>"Load Failed!"</c> bypass

 ## packed config feature
 u can distribute mod with your config...